 Introduce the steps to engage in a lesson study.
-Review the Lesson Study Protocol (#7).
-After each lesson study group reviews the steps, group members could start working on Steps 1 through 4 (below) right away.
-Alternatively, they could schedule their planning and lesson creation for later.
+Review the Lesson Study Protocol (#9).
+After reviewing the steps with each lesson study group, they could get to work on Steps 1-4 below right away.
+Alternatively, they could schedule their planning and lesson creation for a later time.

-- 1. Choose a goal for the lesson study.
+1. Choose a goal for the lesson study.
 Determine a CCR instructional goal based on the achievement or needs of a class of students, using performance data as a guide.
-The following are some guiding questions and directions for instructors to determine a relevant goal: - What do you want to foster and help develop in your students? - What gaps do you see between these aspirations and how students are actually doing?
+The following are some guiding questions and directions for instructors to determine a relevant goal:

+- What do you want to foster and help develop in your students? - What gaps do you see between these aspirations and how students are actually doing?
 Discuss these gaps with your group. - Select a "gap" on which you would like to focus for your lesson study.